iqbalabd1201/adaptive-indonesian-multihop-rag/README.md

 examples/sample_pipeline_output.json
 ```

-Note: The public artifact provides the cleaned pipeline structure.
-Local paths, checkpoints, datasets, and API keys are intentionally excluded.
+Note: The public repository provides cleaned pipeline code and sample outputs.
+Full datasets, trained checkpoints, and complete experiment outputs are stored externally as experiment artifacts.

-## 7. Semantic Evaluation with BERTScore
+### 7. Semantic Evaluation with BERTScore

 BERTScore is used to evaluate semantic similarity between predicted answers and reference answers.